Mond, No. 5 Texas A&M finish strong in 31-20 win over Auburn

 Texas A&M: Got the offense untracked early after a rough outing against LSU even if it didn’t result in many first-half points.
 Mond was 11 of 34 for 105 yards in the last game, but completed his first eight passes this time.
 Had a whopping 29 first downs.

-Auburn: Couldn't stop the Aggies from racking up 271 yards in the first half but did make one big stand that resulted in a missed field goal.
+Auburn: Was outgained 168-21 in the fourth quarter.
 Defense gave up seven third-down conversions in 11 chances.

 MOND’S MILESTONES